terminusdb/terminusdb-docs/md/data-modeling/data-modeling-graph-databases.md

 # Graph Databases

-> **On this page:** An introduction to some of the core concepts behind TerminusDB graph databases.
+> **On this page:** An introduction to modeling data with TerminusDB graph databases, with examples and comparisons with relational databases.

 ## Key topics